The Ultimate Guide to Gathering and Using Reviews

 3 Interesting Review Management Softwares to Consider

-Here is a short introduction on three review management softwares that you can consider.
+Here is a short introduction on three review management software that you can consider.
 Even though these aren’t strictly for doing only review management, they are good options to do that with.

 They all have many interesting individual features and I’ve listed a few that I found to be to most interesting.